Things to consider before getting in contact with Carolinda.

 3. Are you hoping to get a publisher?

 A publisher wants to make money out of your book, so the question they want to know is whether your book will sell.
-Publishers have a very good idea what people buy, due to Bookscan which compiles sales data obtained from the retail point of sale outlets.
-Through data provided by Bookscan, publishers can analyse sales, competition, trends, and opportunities.
+Publishers have a very good idea of what people buy due to Nielson, which compiles sales data obtained from retail point-of-sale outlets.
+Through data provided by Bookscan, publishers can analyze sales, competition, trends, and opportunities.
 This data is only available to booksellers, publishers, etc.

 Apart from your writing skill (or that of your ghostwriter or co-author), together with a book a publisher believes will sell – here are some other factors that may induce a publisher to take on your book.